 Michael Jordan once said:

 The reason I became such a successful athlete was my mind was saying that no matter who you put up against me, I am better, I am the best.

 Granted he was usually the most talented player on the court throughout this career.
 But even the man referred as the “GOAT” by many understood the fine line between winning and losing.
 He frequently used positive self-talk to convince himself he was better than everyone else.
 Muhammad Ali may have been the greatest both in the boxing ring and at positive self talk.
 Few days passed that the former champ didn’t say, aloud, “I am the greatest.”

 Everyone has seen some variation on the “Crying Michael Jordan” meme.

 The meme originated from Jordan’s emotional September 11, 2009 Hall of Fame induction speech.
 Social media have enabled this culture of normalized disrespect for even the most accomplished individuals.
 New York Knicks and Cleveland Cavaliers fans “hated” Jordan in the 1990s.
 But they respected him because of his tenacity on the court.
 These types of memes, however, garner large engagement numbers.
 That is the goal of most social media users.
 This culture will thus continue minimizing the hard work and dedication of professional athletes for a quick laugh and social media clout.

-The ALPHA Mindset Gym™ helps men of all ages activate their alpha brain wavelengths.
+The Prodigy Mindset Gym™ helps men of all ages activate their alpha brain wavelengths.
 Many of the same techniques used by professional athletes, including positive self-talk, are essential parts of the program.
-For more information on the ALPHA Mindset Gym™, click here.